“By the man to whom these belong, I am with child.”

-4. Aside from prostitution, what situations do modern women encounter where they are pressured to "sell their body" in order to receive support.
+4. Aside from explicit prostitution, what situations do modern women encounter where they are pressured to "sell their body" in order to receive support.
 How can men actively fight against these situations?
 What specific strategies can a father employ to raise a daughter to be cunning and resourceful without resorting to “selling” her body?

 5. Again the themes of deception and hypocrisy recur in the descendants of Abraham.
 Judah is content to allow deception and hypocrisy to continue in his own life until Tamar drastically exposes him.
 What drastic measures are required of a husband/father to proactively uproot deeply ingrained recurring flaws in his family?